mritunjoychk17/Dengue-Prediction-in-Bangladesh-Using-Machine-Learning/README.md

 <h1>CBC Dataset for Dengue Detection of Bangladeshi People Using Machine Learning.</h1>

-<strong>The dataset was collected from two hospitals in Dhaka, containing a total of 320 samples and 14 hematology features.
+<h2><strong>The dataset was collected from two hospitals in Dhaka, containing a total of 320 samples and 14 hematology features.
 The dataset includes both male and female participants, with a male-to-female ratio of 5:3.
-This dataset is intended for research and analysis purposes.</strong>
+This dataset is intended for research and analysis purposes.</strong></h2>

+<h1>Cite this Dataset: N. J. Riya, M. Chakraborty, and R. Khan, "Artificial Intelligence Based Early Detection of Dengue Using CBC Data," IEEE Access, vol. XX, no. X, pp. , 2024.</h1>